👉 TAP TO SAVE 30% WITH CODE NEW

 The two have been a dynamic duo this season, and the Bears enter this week with the fourth-ranked DVOA rushing offense.
 The Chicago offensive line should be licking its chops this week as it'll face a Detroit defense that has been softening against the run over the last month or so.
 Detroit now allows the 10th-most adjusted line yards and is dealing with injuries.

-This game means everything to Chicago as they can secure the second seed and lock up a matchup against the Packers, while avoiding a team like the Rams.
+This game means everything to Chicago as it can secure the second seed and lock up a matchup against the Packers, while avoiding a team like the Rams.
 Detroit is playing for pride alone, but will have its hands full trying to stop this running game that its former offensive coordinator, Ben Johnson, has built in Chicago.

 I like Swift a lot in tournaments this week.
-He went 12-63-1 against Detroit in their first matchup and remains a cheap option with upside, especially if he can break off a long TD run or two, thus avoiding the goalline vulture Monangai.
+He went 12-63-1 against Detroit in their first matchup and remains a cheap option with upside, especially if he can break off a long TD run or two, thus avoiding the goal-line vulture Monangai.

 Dallas Cowboys at New York Giants